|Supervisors:||Gunter Saake, Elias Kuiter, and other members of our workgroup|

 In order to provide enough topics, we require students to register for the course (registration via Moodle).

-The prerequisite is that participants have knowledge in an advanced database course or software product line course.
+The prerequisite is that participants have knowledge in an advanced database or software engineering course.
 Hence, you must have completed one of the following courses:

 - DBSE Scientific Team Project